 Did you know that pooping once a week or every few days is not normal?
 Ideally, you should have 1-3 bowel movements daily.
-If you are not having regular bowel movements daily, implement the following five tips to improve bowel movements.
+If you do not have regular bowel movements daily, implement the following five tips to improve bowel movements.

 But, before we talk about how to have regular bowel movements daily, let’s talk about healthy bowel movements.

-An ideal healthy bowel movement will be well-formed, brown in color, sink, and have no undigested food particles that you can see.
+An ideal healthy poop will be well-formed, brown in color, sink, and have no undigested food particles that you can see.

 Your bowel movement should also feel like a complete evacuation.
 Having a morning bowel movement every day will leave you feeling lighter and ready to start your day with energy.